fusion32/kaplarc/README.md

 ## License
 I chose the MIT License because it is a simple permissive license.
-Refer to LICENSE inside the project directory for details.
+Refer to LICENSE in the root directory for details.

 ## Project Layout
 ```
 data/           data folder
+docs/           couple notes
-src/            source
+src/            source code
 test/           unit tests
 vc15/           Visual Studio 15
 ```